 [Section 14B inserted by No. 59 of 2011 s.
 14.]

 14C.
-Refurbishment and refitting
+Refit etc. of shop, provision in lease requiring tenant to do is void in some cases

 A provision of a retail shop lease requiring the tenant to refurbish or refit the shop is void unless it gives such details of the required refurbishment or refitting as may be necessary to indicate generally the nature, extent and timing of the required refurbishment or refitting.

 [Section 14C inserted by No. 59 of 2011 s.
 14.]

-15. Act prevails
+15. Provision in lease excluding Act etc. is void etc.

 (1) Any provision of a retail shop lease that purports to —